DeesNeez/entropylab/Airgapped_Alpine_Linux_Build_Guide.md

 ### 1. System Bootstrap

-Run this in your terminal.
-It verifies your hardware and installs **OrbStack** (the lightweight container engine) and the necessary GNU tools.
+This verifies your hardware and installs **OrbStack** (the lightweight container engine) and the necessary GNU tools.

 ```zsh
 # Check for Apple Silicon